EIN 41-2203632

 Program areas at Software Freedom Conservancy

-FOSS development, documentation, infrastructure, sustainability, & project support: During the tax year, SFC engaged 27 different software developers as independent contractors to improve the software in its Godot, Inkscape, phpMyAdmin, Reproducible Builds, and Selenium projects, as well as improving FOSS for SFC's own accounting infrastructure.
+FOSS development, documentation, infrastructure, sustainability, & project support: During the tax year, SFC engaged 23 different software developers as independent contractors to improve the software in its FreeDV, Godot, Inkscape, Microblocks, phpMyAdmin, Reproducible Builds, and Selenium projects, as well as improving FOSS for SFC's own accounting infrastructure.
 All software source code was released freely to the public under licenses that encourage the public to use, share, modify, and reinstall it.
 These contractors also coordinated volunteer software developers to contribute further to the software projects.
 SFC staff also assisted volunteers in our projects on a daily basis with administration, coordination, legal and infrastructural tasks and costs (as listed at httpssfconservancyorgmembersservi... ).
-SFC made one grant for improvement of teaching materials for FOSS for undergraduates.
-SFC gave grants to two 501(c)(3) organizations: an initial grant to Open Collective Foundation (for the Homebrew project and Drupal New Jersey initative) and an initial grant to the Boost Foundation to continue SFC's Boost project.
+SFC made a grant to a Dutch non-profit organization, Stichting Godot, that supports the Godot Project, a FOSS game engine as well as a grant to the Python Software Foundation, a 501(c)(3) organization that promotes FOSS Python infrastructure.
 Finally, SFC regularly mentors leadership of projects both inside and outside our organization to improve their non-profit management skills.

 Grants made by Software Freedom Conservancy